-Our ride takes us from the spectacular Iya Gorge, the deepest gorge in Japan, with its thatch roof houses and old vine bridges, to the spectacular summit of Mt.
+Our ride takes us from the spectacular Iya Gorge, the deepest gorge in Japan, with its thatch roof houses and old vine bridges, through the spectacular mountains around Mt.
 Ishizuchi, Shikoku and Western Japan's highest mountain.

 We explore the Pacific coast with its beautiful beaches and relaxed coastal lifestyle before travelling along Japan's last great pure river, the Shimanto.

-Now Including the Shimanami Kaito,dedicated cycle way across the islands and bridges of the inland sea.
+Including the Shimanami Kaido,dedicated cycle way across the islands and bridges of the inland sea.

 Details and Booking Information

 Land Price: 11 day tour ¥420,000/$AU5400 per person.
 Single option ¥48,000/$AU640.
 8 Day tour ¥390,000/$AU4900.
 Single option ¥35,000/$AU470.
 Please note single options are limited and not always available in each property.
 Contact us below and we will send you a PDF brochure with full tour outline, including tour inclusions, bike hire details and a booking form.